Detection of presence and number of persons by a Wi-Fi signal: a practical RSSI-based approach: Introduction

-A newer approach to determine the number of people in an environment uses CSI data recorded by modern Wi-Fi systems.
+A fine-grained approach to determine the presence and the number of people in an environment uses CSI data recorded by modern Wi-Fi systems.
 In this case, the Multiple Input - Multiple Output (MIMO) systems in Wi-Fi technology enable the information about the amplitude and phase of the signal to be recorded on many channels (frequencies).
 The channels are orthogonal to each other thanks to the Orthogonal Frequency Division Multiplexing (OFDM) technique, because the frequencies are chosen in such a way as to avoid interference during transmission (see, for example, Ref. \cite{Goldsmith}).

-The first paper in which this approach has been used was published in 2014 \cite{Xi2014}.
+By now, numerous works have identified the CSI as a more accurate and robust approach for presence detection \cite{Nishimori2011,Hong2012,Xiao2012,Xiao2013,Zhou2013,Honma2013,Qian2014,Wu2015}.
+As for the problem of counting people, the first paper in which this approach has been used was published in 2014 \cite{Xi2014}.
 Based on experiments (in which up to 30 people participated) and the Gray Verhulst model, the authors determined the accuracy of predicting the number of people.
 In indoor spaces, the accuracy was about $80\%$ (with an error of up to one person), and $98\%$ (with an error of up to two people).
 In outdoor conditions, the model was less successful, with an accuracy of about $70\%$ (with an error of up to two people).
 Subsequent papers have used different methods, mainly using machine learning techniques, to predict the number of people based on CSI data \cite{DiDomenico2016, Liu2017, Cheng2017, Liu2019, Mabuchi2020, Brena2021}.
 In addition to determining the number of people, the CSI offers many other potential applications, which are described in more detail in the review article~\cite{Ma2019}.